cheluen/cloudflare-manager/examples.md

 # Just have your files in a directory

 # Deploy to Pages
-bun scripts/pages.ts deploy my-website ./dist
+node scripts/pages.js deploy my-website ./dist

 # Expected output:
 # ✅ Pages project ready!